Targetdistance/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 ## Files

-All `.txt` files store the answers to the questions asked by Holberton staff.
+All `.txt` files store the answers to the questions asked by ALX staff.

 | Filename | Description |
 | -------- | ----------- |